Quantum Speedup for Graph Sparsification, Cut Approximation and Laplacian Solving

 The complexity of the best known linear system solver is $\tO(n^\omega)$, with $\omega < 2.373$ the matrix multiplication coefficient.
 Building on a long line of work, Spielman and Teng \cite{spielman2004nearly} famously showed that the special case of Laplacian systems can be solved in time $\tO(m) \in \tO(n^2)$, with $m$ the number of nonzero entries of the Laplacian.
 To this end they exploit the connection of Laplacians with graphs, allowing for a combinatorial interpretation and treatment of the linear system.

 More specifically, a Laplacian solver aims to solve a linear system $L_G x = b$, where $L_G$ is the Laplacian associated to some graph $G$.
-We denote the solution by $x = L_G^+ b$, where $L_G^+$ is the pseudoinverse of $L_G$ (i.e., the inverse on its image).
+We denote the solution by $x = L_G^+ b$.
 The original motivation for spectral sparsification was in fact to create better Laplacian solvers.
 Indeed, as follows from the lemma below, we can solve the Laplacian system in the sparsifier and retrieve an approximation of the original system.
 Here we use the $A$-induced norm $\|v\|_A = \sqrt{v^\dag A v} = \|A^{1/2} v\|$ for a positive semi-definite matrix $A$, with $v^\dag$ the Hermitian transpose of vector $v$.

 \begin{claim} Consider a linear system $L_G x = b$, where $L_G$ is the Laplacian of a weighted, undirected graph $G$.
 If $H$ is an $\epsilon$-spectral sparsifier of $G$, with Laplacian $L_H$, then solving $L_H x = b$ yields an approximate solution to the original system: